GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 critical to the Privacy Sandbox initiative.
-We've added a **dedicated [feedback section](/docs/privacy-sandbox/feedback/)** that provides an overview of the existing public channels where you can follow or contribute to discussion along with an overall feedback form to ensure you can always reach the Chrome team directly.
+We've added a **dedicated [feedback section](/docs/privacy-sandbox/feedback/)** that provides an overview of the existing public channels where you can follow or contribute to discussion along with a feedback form to ensure you can always reach the Chrome team directly.

 ## Strengthen cross-site privacy boundaries